We are now at the southern end of South Street (on its west side). On the Enclosure Map of 1798 this would place us at Plots 484/485/486

-Joseph Shaw married Mary Riley, daughter of framework knitter John and Jane (nee Walker) in May 1849 and there were no children in the family.
+Joseph Shaw married Mary Riley, daughter of framework knitter John and Jane (nee Walker) on May 30th, 1849 and there were no children in the family.

 In December 1863 great interest was aroused in the town when Joseph found himself in a foot race with Samuel Pounder, assistant surveyor of highways and about ten years his junior.
 Joseph was light and long-legged while Samuel was shorter, more robust, and had recently broken his leg.